 Next dates: September 20, October 3, November 7, December 5 at 7pm.

-Artists’ Network: The network offers opportunities for artists in our community to gather to share their work and offer support and feedback to one another.
-Dates to be announced.
+Artist Network: The network offers opportunities for artists and makers in our community to gather to share their work and offer support and feedback to one another.
+You do not have to be a full-time working artist to come.
+To RSVP or get a bit more information, please contact Samantha Peters at firstname.lastname@example.org or join the Facebook group “saint ben’s Artist Network.

 Theology in the Dark: Theology in the Dark is an occasional series offered in collaboration with Booth University College in which we explore the idea that sometimes theology is best done through a medium such as film.
 The basic approach is to view a movie together, and then to spend some time in conversation, debriefing what we all saw.